MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/manage/Group-Policy-Preferences.md

 #### Item-level Targeting
 Group Policy provides filters to control which policy settings and preference items apply to users and computers.
 Preferences provide an added layers of filtering called targeting.
 Item-level targeting enables you to control if a preference item applies to a group of users or computers.

 Use item-level targeting to change the scope of individual preference items, so they apply only to selected users or computers.
-Within a single Group Policy object (GPO), you can include multiple preference itemsâ€”each customized for selected users or computers and each targeted to apply settings only to the relevant users or computers.
+Within a single Group Policy object (GPO), you can include multiple preference items each customized for selected users or computers and each targeted to apply settings only to the relevant users or computers.

 Each targeting item results in a value of either true or false.
 You can apply multiple targeting items to a preference item and select the logical operation (AND or OR) by which to combine each targeting item with the preceding one.
 If the combined result of all targeting items for a preference item is false, then the settings in the preference item are not applied to the user or computer.
 Using targeting collections, you can also create parenthetical expressions.